 ‘Energy companies need to get their priorities right and stop putting sales over service.
 We’d like to see calls to customer service centres being picked up within two minutes and that if they offer a freephone number for sales they should do the same for customer service.’

 The full article, ‘Energy Supplier Customer Service Rated’, appears in the August issue of Which? magazine.
-If you’re not already a Which? member, sign up for a trial for £1 for full access to our website and Which? magazine.
+If you’re not already a Which? member, sign up for full access to our website and Which? magazine.